 Annual Reports and Annual Meeting

-The 181st Annual Meeting of Holders of Common Shares, will be held on April 9, 2013 at the World Trade and Convention Centre in Halifax, Nova Scotia, Canada.
+The 181st Annual Meeting of Holders of Common Shares, was held on April 9, 2013 at the World Trade and Convention Centre in Halifax, Nova Scotia, Canada.

 (This presentation is available in both Adobe Flash and Windows Media formats)

 Forward-Looking StatementsOur public communications often include oral or written forward-looking statements.
 Statements of this type are included in this document, and may be included in other filings with Canadian securities regulators or the United States Securities and Exchange Commission, or in other communications.
 All such statements are made pursuant to the “safe harbour” provisions of the United States Private Securities Litigation Reform Act of 1995 and any applicable Canadian securities legislation.
 Forward-looking statements may include comments with respect to the Bank’s objectives, strategies to achieve those objectives, expected financial results (including those in the area of risk management), and the outlook for the Bank’s businesses and for the Canadian, United States and global economies.
 Such statements are typically identified by words or phrases such as “believe,” “expect,” “anticipate,” “intent,” “estimate,” “plan,” “may increase,” “may fluctuate,” and similar expressions of future or conditional verbs, such as “will,” “should,” “would” and “could.”